U.S. Stock Futures Point to Fourth Week of Declines

 U.S. stock futures wobbled Friday, putting the S&P 500 on course for a fourth straight week of losses.

-Futures tied to the S&P 500 edged down 0.2%, indicating stocks could lose ground after the opening bell.
+Futures tied to the S&P 500 slipped 0.3%, indicating stocks could lose ground after the opening bell.
 The index is down more than 2.2% so far this week.
-Contracts tied to the tech-heavy Nasdaq also wavered in a narrow range.
+Contracts tied to the tech-heavy Nasdaq wavered between small gains and losses.

 Investors' confidence has been crimped by elevated levels of new coronavirus infections in the U.S. and Europe, as well as some signs that the global economic recovery is slow and uneven.
 The uncertainty and political risks generated by November's presidential election is also adding to the jitteriness in markets.